Marty Duram Murder: Who Killed Him? Where is Glenna Duram Now?

 Investigation Discovery’s ‘Till Death Do Us Part: Don’t Shoot’ takes a look into the strange murder of Martin Duram, where the key witness was a parrot who had witnessed the brutal killing.
 In 2015, police were investigating a call at a house in Ensley Township when they found it in extreme disarray.
-They also found Martin in the bedroom, killed by five gunshot wounds.
-Nearby lay his wife who they thought to be dead.
+They found Martin in the bedroom, killed by five gunshot wounds.
+Nearby lay his wife who they thought to be dead as well but soon discovered was alive.
 Strangely the case went cold for more than a year before a curious re-enactment by a parrot brought the police back on the right track.
 Intrigued to know more about this case and how the police were able to nab the murderer?
-Here is what we found out.
+Here is what we know.

 How Did Martin Duram Die?

 Martin Duram lived with his wife, Glenna Duram in their Ensley Township home.
 The Durams were married for 11 years and had 5 children, all from previous marriages.
-Martin was in a car wreck in 1995, which shattered the left side of his body and jarred his brain, making him permanently disabled.
+Martin was in a car wreck in 1995, which shattered the left side of his body and jarred his brain, leaving him without clear memories of his past life with his first wife and kids.
 Thus, Glenna was the only earning member in the family with Martin just getting his disability benefits.
 Glenna had a gambling addiction and she gambled away huge sums of money through casinos and lottery tickets.
 This addiction forced the Durams into financial trouble and led to their home getting foreclosed.
 Martin on the other hand was a penny-pincher and this repeatedly led to quarrels in the Duram household.

 While combing the murder scene, police came across numerous bullets on the bed and in the living room.
 A Ruger Single-Six pistol was also discovered under a living room chair, which was later tested and found out to be the murder weapon.